PurpleKingdomGames/tyrian/examples/clock/README.md

-# scalm http example
+# scalm clock example

-This is an example of how to do HTTP requests with scalm.
-The example is a port from the [elm HTTP example](http://elm-lang.org/examples/http).
+This is a minimal working project setup to run the clock example.

 To compile and run the program you will need to have yarn (or npm) installed.